shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor.md

     ![Data feed source properties](./media/adddatafeed.png)

-6. Select the **Load data button** to validate the configured connection.
+6. Select the **Load data button** to validate the configured connection, y=you can find **Load Data** option just below the **JSON format version** in right side, so scroll in right to see teh button.
 If there is an error at this step, check that your connection string and blob template are correct and your Metrics Advisor instance is able to connect to the data source.

 7. Once the data schema is loaded and shown like below, configure the appropriate fields as Dimension, Measure or Timestamp and select **Verify schema**.